Skyvell/xledger/README.md

 ### Data Extraction and Syncronization

 #### Timesheets
 Performs a full load of all timesheets data using the timesheets endpoint.
-Also fetches any new data using a combination of the timesheets and timesheet_deltas endpoints.
+After a full data load, only new data is retrieved using a combination of the timesheet_deltas endpoint and timesheets endpoint.
 The data includes time reported by Data Ductus employees.

+#### Projects
+Performs a full load of all projects data using the projects endpoint.
+After a full data load, only new data is retrieved using a combination of the project_deltas endpoint and projects endpoint.
+The data includes information on ongoing projects for Data Ductus.

-#### 1.1.
-Description
+#### Employees
-Perform a full load and synchronization of all timesheets data.
+Performs a full load of all employee data using the employees endpoint.
+After a full data load, only new data is retrieved using a combination of the employee_deltas endpoint and employees endpoint.
+The data includes information on all Data Ductus employees such as contact information, employment type, salary group, etc.

-#### 1.2.
-Details
+#### Customers
-- Includes time reported by Data Ductus employees.

-### 2. Projects
+Performs a full load of all customers data using the customers endpoint.
+After a full data load, only new data is retrieved using a combination of the customer_deltas endpoint and customers endpoint.
+The data includes information on all Data Ductus customers such as company name, contact information, etc.

-#### 2.1.
-Description
+#### Suppliers
-Perform a full load and synchronization of all projects data.
+Performs a full load of all suppliers data using the suppliers endpoint.
+After a full data load, only new data is retrieved using a combination of the supplier_deltas endpoint and suppliers endpoint.
+The data includes information on all Data Ductus suppliers such as company name, contact information, etc.

-#### 2.2.
-Details
+#### Transactions
-- Contains information about all ongoing projects.

-### 3. Employees.

-- **Timesheets**: Perform a full load of all timesheets data and keep it synchronized.
-Time reported by Data Ductus employees.

-- **Projects**: Perform a full load of all projects data and keep it synchronized.
-All information about ongoing projects.

-- **Employees**: Perform a full load of all employees' data and keep it synchronized.
-Employee information such as general information about each employee etc.

-- **Customers**: Perform a full load of all customers' data and keep it synchronized.
-Information about all Data Ductus customers.
-General information, contact information etc.

-- **ap_transactions**:
-Short for "accounts payable transactions".
-These are invoices that sent to Data Ductus.
-The transactions consists of travel invoices for Data Ductus employees and invoices from suppliers.

-- **ar_transactions**:
-Short for "accounts recievable transactions".
-Consists of invoices sent to Data Ductus customers.

-- **transactions**: Perform a full load of all customers' data and keep it synchronized.
-Corresponds to "huvudbokstransaktioner" in Xledger.
+Performs a full load of all transactions data using the transactions endpoint.
+After a full data load, only new data is retrieved using a combination of the transaction_deltas endpoint and transactions endpoint.
+The data includes all invoices, both incoming and outgoing, for Data Ductus.
+It corresponds to "Huvudbokstransaktioner" in Xledger.

+#### ArTransactions (Accounts Receivable Transactions)
+Performs a full load of all artransactions data using the arTransactions endpoint.
+After a full data load, only new data is retrieved using a combination of the arTransaction_deltas endpoint and arTransactions endpoint.
+These transactions are invoices sent from Data Ductus to external entities (e.g., invoices to customers).

+#### ApTransactions (Accounts Payable Transactions)
+Performs a full load of all aptransactions data using the apTransactions endpoint.
+After a full data load, only new data is retrieved using a combination of the apTransaction_deltas endpoint and apTransactions endpoint.
+These transactions are invoices sent to Data Ductus (e.g., invoices from suppliers or travel expenses from employees).

 ## Architecture